 The D1LC and D3LC models have much of the electronics outside the case but servicing is similar, the 24 volt model also has an additional glowpin resistor inside the case.

-Here the pump, loom and controller were removed with the heater so it could be bench tested before replacing.
+Pump, loom and controller were removed with the heater so it could be bench tested before replacing.
 If preferred the heater can be removed leaving these in place.

 Remove the glowpin wiring nut, its connector is a single part.
 Tip:- fit the nut back onto the glowpin so it does not get lost.
-Press in the plug retaining latch, the plug is usually very tight and here a screwdriver was needed to ease it out by levering on the plastic protrusions by my thumb.
+Press in the plug retaining latch, the plug is usually very tight and here a screwdriver was needed to help ease it out by levering on the plastic protrusions by my thumb.

 Remove the plastic rivets.
 With solid head rivets two chisels can lever them out undamaged.
 Ones with a central pin can be cut off or the pin driven inside, they are usually not reusable.